'Parting is such sweet sorrow': EU and UK clinch narrow Brexit accord | Business

 Brexit campaigner Nigel Farage said the deal would keep the UK far too closely aligned with the EU, adding that he hoped this would be the beginning of the end of the bloc.
 Even with a deal, goods trade will have more rules, more red tape and more cost.
 There will be some disruption at ports.
 Everything from food safety regulation and exporting rules to product certification will change.

-DETAIL TO COME Much of the detail has yet to worked out.
-A U.S. State Department official welcomed the agreement and said Washington wanted good relations with Britain and the EU, while adding:
+INVESTORS TURN TO DETAIL A U.S. State Department official welcomed the agreement and said Washington wanted good relations with Britain and the EU.

-"We leave it to the UK and EU to negotiate a post-Brexit trade deal that is mutually agreeable and beneficial to both parties."
-When the UK shocked the world by voting to leave the EU, many in Europe hoped that it could stay closely aligned.
+"As we have said, we respect the UK's sovereign decision to depart the EU, and we look forward to continued strong relationships with both the UK and EU," the official said.
+When the UK shocked the world by voting to leave the EU, many in Europe hoped it could stay closely aligned.
 Von der Leyen, quoting Shakespeare, said that "parting is such sweet sorrow".

 The EU loses its principal military and intelligence power, 15% of GDP, one of the world's top two financial capitals and a champion of free markets that had acted as an important check on the ambitions of Germany and France.
 Without the collective might of the EU, the United Kingdom will stand largely alone - and much more reliant on the United States - when negotiating with China, Russia and India.
 It will have more autonomy but be poorer, at least in the short term.